Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 • Clear affirmative action

-The DPDPA introduces the concept of "deemed consent" for certain situations, such as voluntary provision of data, which has no direct equivalent in the GDPR.
-This creates a more flexible but potentially less stringent consent framework.
+The DPDPA introduces the concept of “deemed consent” for certain situations, such as where the data principal voluntarily provides personal data for a clear request, which has no direct equivalent in the GDPR.
+Even then, the use must remain tied to the purpose for which such personal data was provided, creating a more flexible but potentially less stringent consent framework.

 Children's Data Protection